potswa/cxx_function/README.md

 ## Allocators

-This library implements a new allocator model, conforming (almost, see bugs) to the C++11 specification.
+This library implements a new allocator model, conforming (almost, see "Bugs" below) to the C++11 specification.
 (How can it be both new and old?
 Because the normative `std::function` allocator model has been underspecified, there are several equally-conforming models.)
+As for `function` alone, this library behaviorally matches libc++ and libstdc++, but additionally supporting the allocator methods `construct` and `destroy`.

 `function` and `unique_function` use an allocator to handle target objects that cannot fit into the wrapper storage (equal to the size of three pointers).
 They behave as clients of the allocator, but not as containers.
 The behavior of `std::shared_ptr`